Table of Contents

 - Pinfire – small, closely set patches of color.

 - Peacock – mostly blue and green colors.

 Like other goods, the law of supply and demand applies.
 When the supply is scarce, the price increases, but if new mines are found, the price can decrease.
 So, how did the Mintabie closure impact the international trade of opal?

 In 2017, the state Labor government commissioned an independent review into the Mintabie town amidst concerns that the place was being used as a hub for violence, drugs, and other lawlessness.
-The review reached a decision to close the town, evict the community, and assess the impact of revoking the proclamation of the Mintabie Precious Stones Field in pursuant to section 4(2) of the Opal Mining Act 1995. y of the opal fields in the area
+The review decided to close the town, evict the community, and assess the impact of revoking the proclamation of the Mintabie Precious Stones Field under section 4(2) of the Opal Mining Act 1995. y of the opal fields in the area

 Opal 360-Videos and Images

 Now that we know the basics of the Queen of Gems, it’s time to discover the ways of photographing opal images and 360-videos.